mitchellhenke/vision_zero_bot/README.md

 # vision_zero_bot
-A Twitter bot to automatically send out Vision-Zero-related tweets for Madison, using R and GitHub actions.
+A Twitter bot to automatically send out Vision-Zero-related tweets for Milwaukee, using R and GitHub actions.

 The instructions [here](https://www.rostrum.blog/2020/09/21/londonmapbot/) were very helpful in figuring this out.